29 May 2022

 She also worked again as a film actress and was seen in a small role in Clint Eastwood’s fantasy drama Hereafter (2010) starring Cécile de France and Matt Damon.
 It was followed by a bigger role in the German WW II comedy Mein bester Feind/My Best Enemy (Wolfgang Murnberger, 2011) starring Moritz Bleibtreu, the Belgian drama Les géants/The Giants (Bouli Lanners, 2011), and the BBC TV thriller Page Eight (David Hare, 2011) starring Bill Nighy.
 In 2012 the French government named her Chevalier de la Légion d'honneur.

-Since then, Marthe Keller appeared in several films including Amnesia (Barbet Schroeder, 2015), The Witness (Mitko Panov, 2018), both with Bruno Ganz, Schwesterlein/My Little Sister (Stéphanie Chuat, Véronique Reymond, 2020), starring Nina Hoss, and the upcoming Tout le monde aime Jeanne/Everybody Loves Jeanne (Céline Devaux, 2022).
+Since then, Marthe Keller appeared in several films including Amnesia (Barbet Schroeder, 2015), and The Witness (Mitko Panov, 2018), both with Bruno Ganz, Schwesterlein/My Little Sister (Stéphanie Chuat, Véronique Reymond, 2020), starring Nina Hoss, Tout le monde aime Jeanne/Everybody Loves Jeanne (Céline Devaux, 2022) and One Life (James Hawes, 2023) with Anthony Hopkins.
 Keller has one son, Alexandre (born in 1971), from her relationship with director Philippe de Broca.

 Marthe Keller